Click to show/hide contact information.

 Systemwide Contract Listings

-The web pages below contain a list of current supplier agreements for use by all University of California locations systemwide.
-These contracts are organized by commodity categories and are updated monthly.
+The UC maintains a System-wide Contract Listing website that contains a list of current supplier agreements for use by all University of California locations.
+These contracts are organized by commodity categories and are updated regularly.

-An informal solicitation may be conducted by UC employees, principal investigators, a Procurement and Supply Chain Services (PSCS) Buyer, etc. often via phone call or by e-mail to multiple suppliers.
+An informal solicitation may be conducted by UC employees, principal investigators, a Procurement and Supply Chain Services (PSCS) Buyer, or other UC staff member, often via phone call or by e-mail to multiple suppliers.
 Suppliers should be provided the same request for requirements by UC so that each bidder is informed equally and so UC can evaluate the responsive quotes fairly.

 The following table provides dollar thresholds for when an informal or formal solicitation is required.

-IMPORTANT NOTE: If the purchase leverages a UC System-Wide agreement as described above, the solicitation requirement is already satisfied.
+IMPORTANT NOTE: If the purchase leverages a UC System-Wide agreement, the solicitation requirement is already satisfied.
 No further competition is required.

 Federal No competition required if the price is reasonable (informal competition encouraged) SSPR Required* - Section I - Source Selection